I'm a Celebrity...Get Me Out of Here! (British TV series) series 10

 I'm a Celebrity...Get Me Out of Here! returned for its tenth series on 14 November 2010.
 It ran for 3 weeks.
 Ant & Dec returned as the presenters for the main show, and its spin off show Get Me out of Here...
 Now returned, with Caroline Flack and Joe Swash as main presenters.
 On 4 December 2010, singer Stacey Solomon won the show.

+Shaun Ryder and Gillian McKeith would return to the series thirteen years later to participate in I'm a Celebrity...
+South Africa alongside other former contestants to try to become the first I'm a Celebrity legend.
+They both became the first celebrities to be eliminated.

 Celebrities

 On 10 November, ITV officially confirmed the 10 celebrities taking part.
 Dom Joly, Gail Porter and Alison Hammond, initially reported to be joining the show, were not on the list, but Joly and Hammond were later reported to be in Australia on standby for a possible late entry to the show.
 Playboy model Kayla Collins has been added to the list to complete the lineup.

 At the beginning of the series the contestants were divided into separate camps, Camp Bruce (males) and Camp Sheila (females).
 The contestants entered the jungle either by skydiving into camp or paddling in on canoes.
 Those facing a watery entrance had to canoe across a lake before crawling through a damp and dark tunnel.
 The first five-part trial "Terrovision" rewarded the winners with one last night of luxury and punished the losers with a premature entrance into the jungle.
 The first four tasks earned the winning team one point each, the fifth and final task deciding which group makes their way into the bush.

-Gillian McKeith became the second contestant in the history of the show to refuse a task (Kerry Katona was the 1st as she refused her trial in series 3) As the contestant for the task is chosen by a public vote using a premium rate phone number, ITV must refund anyone who asks the cost of their telephone vote.
+Gillian McKeith became the second contestant in the history of the show to refuse a task (Kerry Katona was the 1st as she refused her trial in series 3).
+As the contestant for the task is chosen by a public vote using a premium rate phone number, ITV must refund anyone who asks the cost of their telephone vote.

 Dom Joly and Jenny Eclair entered the jungle on 18 November, with more celebrities to enter the show later in the series.
 Alison Hammond was revealed as the 13th contestant to enter the jungle on Day 6 in I'm a Celeb NOW! she arrived in the jungle in a crate, but the others did not know who was inside.